 In 1995, Sako Fisher chaired her first San Francisco Symphony Gala heralding the inaugural season of

 Michael Tilson Thomas.
-Unfortunately, this year, she and her classic Chanel gown will remain home on September 30, the date of the now-canceled gala honoring Fisher and her husband, Bill, while celebrating MTT’s final season.
+Unfortunately, this year, she and her classic Gaultier Couture gown will remain home on September 30, the date of the now-canceled gala honoring Fisher and her husband, Bill, was also a welcome for new SFS music director Esa-Pekka Salonen.
 It also marks Fisher’s own final season as president, stepping down in December after an eight-year tenure in which Fisher successfully grew audience development and artistic initiatives such as Soundbox, an intimate live music venue in Davies Hall that sounds like a cathedral but feels like an underground club with cocktails.